yashsayhey/Food-Ordering-App/rough/NOTES.md

    Change in **Virtual DOM** means change in **Object representation of the component that is made up of those DOM elements.**

    We make a change in state variable (let's say a list that is fetched from DB), it changes the component object (V DOM), diff finds it out, updates A DOM and UI layer becomes in sync with Data layer.

+What we did:
+   Get the restaurant array with name and rating, click the button and get > 4 rated ones.
+Key learnings:
+   1. About key (as key as in key:value of object) passed to child components
+   2. When function(FC) has more lines other than the return, use curly braces after arrow for eg: () => {....... return()}
+   3. When returning a piece of JSX, only one parent element div/other tag has to be returned, do rest of the business inside that div
+   4. map, filter and reduce
+   5. named and default imports and exports
+   6. object destructuring especially in props (let props = {key: id, resData: []}) and array destructuring in useState()

+Episode: 6(**useEffect**, live swiggy API, renders cycle and orchestration, CORS policy, Shimmer UI, Search functionality, onChange) useEffect

+If dependency array is empty, useEffect is called only once (after the first render) no matter how many re-renders happen later. by render I mean render of that component in which it is called.
+If there's no dependency array, it will be called after every render of that component (and when does the component render, when FC is called, when is it called, when state variable changes, when does it change, when onClick, onChange like event happens, who does this event, USER!!!!)
+If you provide something as a dependency in dependency array, useEffect will be called everytime the dependency changes.

+**(FC CALLED(page loads), RETURN AND RENDER!!!!)**
+FC called (page loads) -> list is empty -> when list empty, return LOADER (**Shimmer UI**) -> First render -> useEffect called -> call back calls the API -> list popoulated -> **state variable changed -> FC called -> list not empty -> return JSX code -> Second render with populated data** -> Button clicked for top rating -> state variable again changed (onClick call back) -> FC called -> list not empty -> returns JSX code with upadted list -> Third render

+when state variable changes and FC is called again, it starts with a new value for a new state variable, since SV is a const it cannot change the value of old SV directly.
+TO DO: Code a search feature

+Episode: 7(Routing, react-router, dynamic routing) rafce